trinodb/trino/presto-docs/src/main/sphinx/connector/kafka.rst

 ``kafka.hide-internal-columns``                            Controls whether internal columns are part of the table schema or not
 ``kafka.messages-per-split``                               Number of messages that are processed by each Presto split, defaults to 100000
 ``kafka.timestamp-upper-bound-force-push-down-enabled``    Controls if upper bound timestamp push down is enabled for topics using ``CreateTime`` mode
+``kafka.table-description-suppliers``                      List of table description suppliers to include in addition to the default supplier
+``kafka.confluent-schema-registry-url``                    The url of the confluent schema registry ``kafka.confluent-schema-registry-client-cache-size``      The cache size of the confluent schema registry client ``kafka.confluent-subjects-cache-refresh-interval``        The interval that metadata is refreshed from the schema registry ``kafka.empty-field-strategy``                             How to handle avro records with no fields: IGNORE, FAIL, or ADD_DUMMY
 ========================================================== ==============================================================================

 ``kafka.table-names``